OCA/server-tools/base_name_search_improved/README.rst

 How it works:

-Regular name search is performed, and the additional search logic is only triggered if no results are found.
-This way, no significan overhead is added on searches that would normally yield results.
+Regular name search is performed, and the additional search logic is only triggered if not enough results are found.
+This way, no overhead is added on searches that would normally yield results.

-But if no results are found, then sdditional search methods are tried until some results are found.
-The sepcific methods used are:
+But if not enough results are found, then additional search methods are tried.
+The specific methods used are:

 - Try regular search on each of the additional fields
 - Try ordered word search on each of the search fields
 - Try unordered word search on each of the search fields

+All results found are presented in that order, hopefully presenting them in order of relevance.

 Installation